Lennox Head

 Lennox Head has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely affecting the region.
-Notable projects include EPIQ Lennox Head Masterplanned Community, Epiq Marketplace Retail Precinct Expansion, Lennox Head Public School Relocation, and Lennox Surf Lodge (52-54 Ballina Street).
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects likely to affect the region.
+Notable initiatives include EPIQ Lennox Head Masterplanned Community, Epiq Marketplace Retail Precinct Expansion, Lennox Head Public School Relocation, and Lennox Surf Lodge (52-54 Ballina Street).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.